volkovasystems/kurse/README.md

 # kurse
-Marks the object with special trace identification.
+Marks the entity with special trace identification.